-This section describes how to install Boost.Build from a released source distribution.
-All paths are given relative to the Boost.Build v2 root directory, which is located in the tools/build/v2 subdirectory of a full Boost distribution.
+This section describes how to install Boost.Build from a released Boost source distribution or CVS image.
+1 All paths are given relative to the Boost.Build v2 root directory, which is located in the tools/build/v2 subdirectory of a full Boost distribution.
+2

-- 1. Boost.Build uses Boost.Jam, an extension of the Perforce Jam portable make replacement.
-The recommended way to get Boost.Jam is to download a prebuilt executable from SourceForge.
-If a prebuilt executable is not provided for your platform or you are using Boost's sources in an unreleased state, it may be neccessary to build bjam from sources included in the Boost source tree. - 2.
-To install Boost.Jam, copy the executable, called bjam or bjam.exe to a location accessible in your PATH.
+- Boost.Build uses Boost.Jam, an extension of the Perforce Jam portable make replacement.
+The recommended way to get Boost.
+Jam is to download a prebuilt executable from SourceForge.
+If a prebuilt executable is not provided for your platform or you are using Boost's sources in an unreleased state, it may be necessary to build bjam from sources included in the Boost source tree. - To install Boost.Jam, copy the executable, called bjam or bjam.exe to a location accessible in your PATH.
 Go to the Boost.Build root directory and run bjam --version.
 You should see:

+'''

-Boost.Build V2 (Milestone N) Boost.Jam xx.xx.xx
+Boost.Build V2 (Milestone N)

+Boost.Jam xx.xx.xx

+'''